+The law of sowing and reaping is inherent in his teachings.
+He reminds us that "ten years from now we will all be somewhere, the question is where?"
 His seeds of wisdom need "the soil of your own imagination and creativity, the water of your faith, and the intensity of your activity if they are to bear fruit."

-Listening to the Right Voices
+The Right Voices

 He urges us to turn off the television and pick up a book in order to take a step in the right direction.
 He cautions that "we must not allow ourselves to believe that we can have all that we want to have and become all that we wish to be without making any changes..."
 He tells us that "everything is within our reach if we will read the books"...and "practice the disciplines" to wage a "vigorous battle against neglect".